 - 8.1.1 Continued registration for a higher degree is dependent on the submission of a satisfactory annual progress report.
 A student's progress is formally evaluated on an annual basis through the completion of an Annual Progress Report as made available by Registry. - 8.1.2 Annual Progress Review will be carried out at School level, with the relevant report completed by the principal supervisor(s), approved by the supervisory panel and endorsed by the Head of School or nominee.
 A copy of the report should be submitted to the Registry each year on or before the date published in the Academic Calendar.
-The student should retain a copy of the final electronic form. - 8.1.3 In the case of a negative recommendation, the University will take the view that the student is unlikely to achieve the degree for which he/she is registered and he/she will not be permitted to continue as a registered graduate research student.
+The student should retain a copy of the final electronic form. - 8.1.3 In the case of a negative recommendation, the University will take the view that the student is unlikely to achieve the degree for which they are registered and they will not be permitted to continue as a registered graduate research student. - 8.1.4 A student has the right to appeal a negative recommendation made by the supervisory panel.
+The process for appealing is detailed in section 13. - 8.1.5 For students undertaking Professional Doctorates, the requirement for an Annual Progress Report may be postponed until the student embarks on the substantive research work.
+Decisions on annual progression in the interim are managed in a way which is appropriate to the specific programme structure.
+The basis of progression decisions, when they relate to module completion, will be made known to candidates and, as a general principle, students should get useful feedback on progress every year. - 8.2 Assessment for confirmation on, or transfer to, the PhD Register - 8.2.1 Students initially admitted on a PhD-track registration will have to undergo a confirmation procedure generally no earlier than 12 months and no later than 21 months research after initial registration for full-time students and at an appropriate corresponding time for part-time students.
+This is a distinct and separate exercise to Annual Progress Review.
+Applications from such candidates for confirmation on the PhD register must be supported by the Principal Supervisor and will be subject to both an evaluation of a written submission and a satisfactory performance in an oral examination conducted by the Principal Supervisor and an Internal Examiner (selection based on 10.1), approved by the Head of School.
+It is not allowable that the independent panel member or a colleague who does not themselves have a doctorate act as the internal examiner for confirmation or transfer.